itz-AmdadulHaque/AuthJS-nextjs-/README.md

 - we check the session using Authjs in every route, if the user is login or not. (did not use any middleware)
 - we made a register route to handle registering user. (does not need to login access this route)

+### Problem
+Everything is fine working in dev mode, but when we try to build we get error, as we are using auth from 'auth.js' which using mongodb connection and middleware don't support this, due to edge runtime.

+Again if we use separated auth from 'auth.config.js' to get the auth session in middleware, then the problem solve. but we are not gettting the role in the session in middleware.

 ## packages